 Note that you can store the dough in a sealed container in fridge until you’re ready to make a fresh batch of scones or proceed straightaway to baking.
 Chilled dough is easier to handle and shape than unrefrigerated dough.
 The dough keeps for 1 day in fridge, however they are best when made fresh.

 Bake in preheated oven on middle rack for 13 to 15 minutes, or until golden.
+Larger-size scones may need to bake one or two minutes more.
 When done, let the scones settle on the baking sheet for 2 minutes and transfer to a cooling rack.